Coccidioidomycosis, commonly called valley fever, is a potentially-serious lung infection.

-- Bed rest and fluids—Many patients with valley fever do not need treatment with medication.
+- Bed rest and fluids—Many people with valley fever do not need treatment with medication.
 The infection will go away on its own.
 Bed rest and drinking plenty of fluids will quicken recovery.

-- Antifungal medication—Some patients, especially those with weakened immune systems, chronic diseases, severe pneumonia, disseminated valley fever, meningitis, or primary infection in third trimester of pregnancy may be prescribed an antifungal medication.
+- Antifungal medication—May be prescribed for those with weakened immune systems, chronic diseases, severe pneumonia, disseminated valley fever, meningitis, or primary infection in third trimester of pregnancy.

 Family Doctor—American Academy of Family Physicians